Kosovo Visitor Guide and Photo Gallery

 Our favorite experiences

 - Prishtina: The NEWBORN sign downtown, signifying the independence of Kosovo.
-Around the tall NEWBORN display, you will find many historical monuments and parks that are worth visiting once.
+Around the tall NEWBORN display, you will find many historical monuments and parks worth visiting once.

 - Prizren: The Castle of Prizren, “Lidhja e Prizrenit” and take a stroll by the canal.
 The path will take you around beautiful shops and restaurants.
 We wish we had gone to a mosque for a visit but couldn’t make time for it.
 However, seeing the architecture from the outside was very enjoyable.